Total War: Three Kingdoms hands-on — Escaping a deadly night ambush

-Total War: Three Kingdoms isn’t coming out until the spring of 2019, but Sega’s Creative Assembly studio showed me one of the things that will be unique about the game: night battles.
+Total War: Three Kingdoms isn’t coming out until the spring 2019, but Sega’s Creative Assembly studio showed me one of the things that will be different: night battles.

 After giving a glimpse of the detailed campaign map, the developers let me play a battle where the army of the female leader Sun Ren was ambushed at night by several different enemy formations.
 I played it on both the normal and difficult settings, but the battle proved to be quite difficult — and fun.

 Sega’s Creative Assembly studio has a lot of loyal fans for its Total War series of historical real-time strategy games.
-But after 18 years, Creative Assembly is shaking things up for those fans.
-It branched into fiction and fantasy with the Total War: Warhammer games, and now it it is moving beyond pure history with the romance and mythology based on Luo Guanzhong’s 14th century historical novel, Romance of the Three Kingdoms.
+But after 18 years, Creative Assembly is making a change for those fans.
+It branched into fiction and fantasy with the Total War: Warhammer games, and now it is moving beyond pure history with the romance and mythology based on Luo Guanzhong’s 14th century historical novel, Romance of the Three Kingdoms.

 Three Kingdoms is set in ancient China during a war for unification.
 It balances both historical gameplay and romanticized lore where warlords have supernatural abilities in combat as they lead their troops into battle.
 They can tackle scores of enemy troops single-handedly and heavily influence battles.
 I played the mythical option where the warlords were strong and could engage in duels.
 I fought a variety of battles in normal and difficult modes.